Traditional Hong Kong Curry Chicken

 Hong Kong Style

-In Hong Kong, curry is called 港式咖喱雞(Cantonese: gong sik ga lay gai).
-From all the different versions of curry I’ve taste, Hong Kong curry is on the mild version.
+In Hong Kong, curry is called 港式咖喱雞 (Cantonese: gong sik ga lay gai).
+From all the different versions of curry I’ve tasted, Hong Kong curry is on the mild side.

 Though Hong Kong curry is mild, it is still super tasty with hints of lemongrass and coconut cream.
-I would say its the tropical getaway in the curry world.
+I would say it’s the tropical getaway in the curry world.
 The lemongrass gives a citrus lift, and the island flavour of the coconut cream adds a tropical creaminess to the crowd of flavour.
-It’s no wonder curry plays a strong role in Cantonese curry recipe.
+It’s no wonder curry plays a strong role in Cantonese cuisine.

-Even though you’ve never visited Hong Kong or live there, you can still find Hong Kong style curry anywhere else with a huge Chinese community.
-At Asian cafeteria, fast food stores, restaurants, and especially at Hong Kong cafe restaurant.
-Besides the variety of curry you can find you can also find variety of meat like chicken or beef (called 港式咖哩牛腩).
+Even though you’ve never visited Hong Kong or lived there, you can still find Hong Kong style curry anywhere with a large Chinese community — at Asian cafeterias, fast food stores, restaurants, and especially at Hong Kong cafe restaurants.
+Besides the variety of curry you can find, you can also find a variety of meats like chicken or beef (called 港式咖哩牛腩).
 Vegetarian is also an option.

 Like all the different versions of curry you can find in the world, the difference is in the spice blend.
-If you’re in the Hong Kong area, I’ve heard Choi Hop Lee 財合利 in Hong Kong (Wanchai) is the place to find Hong Kong flavour – they make their Hong Kong curry powder and Hong Kong curry paste.
+If you’re in the Hong Kong area, I’ve heard Choi Hop Lee 財合利 in Hong Kong (Wanchai) is the place to find authentic Hong Kong flavour — they make their own Hong Kong curry powder and paste.

 History of Hong Kong and Curry

-Though originally the traditional curry brought over by Indians were strong in flavour, Hong Kong mellowed the flavour down and made it sweeter to fit the palette of locals.
-They used coconut cream to help cut the spice from the curry, and incorporated Malaysian curry paste into their food as it is more adaptable and favoured more for the people in Hong Kong.
+Though the traditional curry brought over by Indians was strong in flavour, Hong Kong mellowed it down and made it sweeter to fit the local palate.
+They used coconut cream to help cut the spice, and incorporated Malaysian curry paste — more adaptable and favoured by the local population.

 Ingredients

-There are many different kinds of curry out there.
-Each country in Asia has their own flavour, spicy combinations, and heat level when it comes to curry.
-For me I like to use Madras Curry Powder.
-The flavour is more Chinese than Indian.
+There are many different kinds of curry powder out there.
+Each country in Asia has their own flavour and heat level.
+For this recipe, I like to use Madras Curry Powder — the flavour leans more Chinese than Indian and it’s perfect for this dish.

 Lemongrass